JoseLuizjl/JoseLuizjl/README.md

 - 👨‍💻 Currently honing my skills as a backend developer.
 - 📚 Constantly learning and staying updated with the latest technologies and trends.
-- 💼 Seeking internship opportunities to apply my skills and learn more in the real world.

 ## Languages